 - Genetic predisposition – An estimated 50% of the population is predisposed to gum disease, but proper home oral care and regular dental cleanings can keep the disease in check or prevent it from taking hold.

 Gum disease is a bacterial infection that causes chronic inflammation and destroys tissue.
 These bacteria can enter the bloodstream and cause complications in other parts of the body, and the inflammation itself can spread and cause damaging effects away from its point of origin.

 Numerous studies are showing significant links between gum disease and serious health conditions such as cardiovascular disease, respiratory disease, diabetes and strokes.

-Come See Us for a Full Exam and Consultation
+Come See Us for a Full Periodontal Exam and Gum Disease Consultation

-If you think you may have gum disease or are concerned that past gum disease treatment has not been effective, come see Dr. Rubino for a comprehensive examination and consultation.
+If you think you may have gum disease or are concerned that past gum disease treatment has not been effective, come see one of our doctors for a comprehensive examination and consultation.

-He will examine you to determine the extent of any gum disease present and let you know his findings so you are fully informed.
-He will explain your treatment options in detail and answer all your questions.
+The doctors will examine you to determine the extent of any gum disease present and let you know their findings so you are fully informed.
+Your treatment options will be reviewed in detail and all your questions will be answered.

 Call to request an appointment: Sarasota/